kalimahapps/daleel/daleel/introduction.md

 - Google Analytics support

 ## Example
-The current that you are reading is generated using Daleel.
+- The current documentation that you are reading is generated using Daleel.
+- [Laravel](https://daleel.kalimah-apps.com/laravel/): This is a non-official documentation for Laravel.
+It is generated using Daleel.
+You might find some broken links or unstyled components which is due to the data source being external.